Opportunity trap: Academic inflation

 According to this perspective, if everyone holds the same credentials no one gets ahead and the result is a kind of social congestion around sought-after jobs.
 Brown describes this as an "opportunity trap" since few individuals are able to opt out of the competition for jobs and most are compelled to strive for credentials in order to be considered employable.
 It is also argued that in this context of an increasing pool of graduate applicants, employers have been propelled to a stronger position of power as they are increasingly able to demand more from potential employees in a reverse auction.
 It has also been argued that this process has been exacerbated by offshoring and practices of Digital Taylorism in the workplace.

+Despite the official U.S. unemployment rate staying at a low 4.3 percent through May 2026, many job seekers with advanced degrees are still reportedly having a hard time finding jobs.
+Years of declining job openings and tougher competition are behind this.
+The situation has been made even worse by major workforce cuts in sectors like the federal government, which have only added more candidates to an already crowded field.